-The recreation team is managed by Denver Parks and Rec. and you must register through Denver Parks and Rec. for this program.
+The recreation team is managed by Denver Parks and Rec. and you must register through Denver Parks and Rec. for that program.
 It is run in the summer and registration begins in early March.
-Residents of Denver will have priority in this program.
-The recreation program teaches an athlete the fundamentals of track and field while allowing the athlete to train along the way and participate in CARA recreational track meets during the summer months.
+Residents of Denver will have priority in that program.
+The recreation program teaches an athlete the fundamentals of track and field while allowing the athlete to train and participate in CARA recreational track meets during the summer months.

 You may join competitive, recreation, or both.
 However, you must be evaluated for competitive team and you must be accepted before you can register for competitive team.
 Recreation and competitive programs are not managed by the same organizations.

 Practice will be held 5 days a week indoor during cold weather and outdoor on the track at East High School in Denver during warm weather.
 We ask that competitive team athletes practice at least 4 days per week.

 The outdoor competitive season meets are scheduled from May through July/August of each year.
 Season length depends on an athlete’s advancement and performance in qualifying meets.